allan-walpy/my-dev-guide/code_conventions.md

 `AV1568 Don't use parameters as temporary variables`

-**suggestion**: never use a parameter as a convenient variable for storing temporary state; even though the type of your temporary variable may be the same, the name usually does not reflect the purpose of the temporary variable;
+**suggested**: never use a parameter as a convenient variable for storing temporary state; even though the type of your temporary variable may be the same, the name usually does not reflect the purpose of the temporary variable;

 ### prefer `is` patterns over `as` operations

 `AV1570 Prefer is patterns over as operations`

-**must**: if you use `as` to safely upcast an interface reference to a certain type, always verify that the operation does not return `null`; failure to do so may cause a `NullReferenceException` at a later stage if the object did not implement that interface; pattern matching syntax prevents this and improves readability;\
+**must**: if you use `as` to safely upcast an interface reference to a certain type, always verify that the operation does not return `null`; failure to do so may cause a `NullReferenceException` at a later stage if the object did not implement that interface; pattern matching syntax prevents this and improves readability;

 ```csharp
 // invalid;